ptibom/Minecraft-Plugin-AutoWhitelist/README.md

 3. Put the AutoWhitelist.jar file in the newly created plugin folder.
 4. Restart the server.
 (Or use the reload command)
 5. Plugin should now work.

+##Building & Compiling##
+This is for devs.
+Look no further if you're not a dev.

+Project is created and built in [IntelliJ IDEA 14 Community Edition](https://www.jetbrains.com/idea) and Java 8.
+Java 7 should work too.

+To build, simply open the project file and click build project / build artifacts.

+**Building by hand or with other IDEs**

+Every file in the src/ folder should be compiled to class files, except plugin.yml.
+The result should be added to a JAR file.

+Make sure to output a JAR file with the following content:
+JAR-File/plugin.yml
+JAR-File/se/autowhitelist/AutoWhitelist.class
+JAR-File/se/autowhitelist/Whitelist.class